ofersadan85/ezno_convert/README.md

 ### Python package

-If you installed through `pip install ezno_convert` usage is pretty straightforward.
+If you installed through `pip install ezno-convert` usage is pretty straightforward.
 Here are some examples:

     from ezno_convert import WORD, PPT, XL, convert_one, WORDConverter, PPTConverter